Our Team

 Photo of Rosa Bandeirinha

-Rosa Bandeirinha (pronoun indifferent) is a communications professional based in Salt Lake City.
+Ro Bandeirinha (pronoun indifferent) is a communications professional based in Salt Lake City.
 Rosa earned a Master’s Degree in Architecture and Planning from the University of Coimbra in their native country Portugal.
 After working as an architect for 4 years in Madrid, Spain, Rosa started a journey in the communications field for non-profits driven by a passion for equity in urban spaces, public art, graphic design, and social justice.
 Rosa loves to ride a bike or walk Lucy the Great Dane on the Jordan River Parkway or Liberty Park.

 Photo of Alessandro Rigolon